3 Real Creative Graphic Designer Resume Examples That Work

 Sample creative graphic designer work experience bullet points

-Just as you want your skills to stand out as highly relevant, you want your experiences to sound extra desirable—so keep all your accomplishments centered around graphic design, even if you’re citing different jobs.
+Just as you want your skills to stand out as highly relevant, you want your experiences to sound desirable—so keep all your accomplishments centered around graphic design, even if you’re citing different jobs.

 And just like you analyze the data after each design project to make sure it was successful, you’ll need to provide data about your impact.
 Recruiters want to see results!